eprintsug/PubList/README.md

            could have 1-n <eprint> elements (one per publication), if there are some.

        <eprint>
-           includes data elements - useful to be printed in publicationlists (Citation, eprintid to build up links to ZORA, etc.)
+           includes data elements - useful to be printed in publicationlists (Citation, eprintid to build up links to your repo, etc.)

            includes metadata elements - useful for sorting (pubdate, PubType, etc.)